stc2828/voice-to-notes/README.md

 `express=False` could yield slightly more accurate result, but will require about double the runtime.

-If you are using keyboard/piano, instead of human voice, and obtained bad result, try `piano=True`.
+This program is designed to work for monotonic music.
+If you are using instrument, instead of human voice, and obtained bad result, try `piano=True`.

+Audio record automatically stops at 100 seconds.

+The bpm could be high since the algorithm tend to look for the smallest reasonable beat size.

 #### *Quick installation guide:*
 Make sure you have python 3 installed.